expectedparrot/edsl/docs/exceptions.rst

 .. code-block:: python

     CONFIG_MAP = {
         ...
         "EDSL_MAX_ATTEMPTS": {
             "default": "5",
             "info": "This env var determines the maximum number of times to retry a failed API call.", },
         ...

-By default, your successul results are cached, so rerunning a survey will only re-run the questions that were not answered successfully in the previous run
+By default, your successful results are cached, so re-executing a survey will only re-run the questions that were not answered successfully in the previous run.
-(i.e., you do not need to specify which questions to re-run if the survey is not modified).
 Learn more about working with :ref:`data`.